gordonforce/debian-java-development-environment/README.md

 Steps

-1. Using apt-get in an unattended manner, update and upgrade existing packages, and install ansible, git, and zsh with default yes answers to all prompts
+1. Using apt-get in an unattended manner, update and upgrade existing packages, and install ansible, git, and zsh with default yes answers to all prompts.
 2. Clone the repository https://github.com/gordonforce/debian-java-development-environment from
    the $HOME directory using git
-3. Create a directory named $HOME/bin and copy all scripts from the $ HOME/debian-java-development-environment/src/main/zsh directory to $HOME/bin
+3. Create a directory named $HOME/bin and copy all scripts from the $ HOME/debian-java-development-environment/src/main/zsh directory to $HOME/bin.

 Provides: .zshrc, ansible, git